erichVK5/erichVK5-air-quality-monitor/README.md

 The PCB layout can be opened in pcb-rnd, and gerbers for the shield have been provided in a zip file to allow ordering from the usual online PCB suppliers.

+The PCB also allows for the use of a 16 pin, 0.39" (4YSD-439AB4B-35 or similar) four digit, seven segment LED display with current limiting resistors, instead of the four pin four digit TM1637 module.
+A sketch supporting these displays will be uploaded in due course.